488 Rhino Poached So Far in 2012, Surpassing 2011 Numbers

 WASHINGTON, DC, September 19, 2012 -- African Wildlife Foundation (AWF) fondly remembers environmental visionary and AWF co-founder Russell E. Train, who died September 17 at the age of 92.
 AWF extends its deepest sympathy to his family.

 Rangers of Virunga National Park Evacuate, while Infant Mountain Gorilla in Rwanda Dies From Snare

 VIRUNGA HEARTLAND, July 18, 2012 -- Conflict in the Democratic Republic of Congo's (DRC's) Virunga National Park shows no sign of stopping as fighting between the Congolese army and rebel group M23 took a turn for the worse on July 6.
 Virunga National Park, Africa's oldest national park, is home to approximately 200 of the world's critically endangered mountain gorillas.

-Fewer than 1% of Charities Receive This Exceptional Designation
+AWF Ranked Amongst Top 1% of Charities Receiving This Eminent Designation

 WASHINGTON, DC, June 5, 2012 -- African Wildlife Foundation (AWF) is proud to announce that it has received the coveted 4-star rating from Charity Navigator for the 11th year in a row.
 Fewer than 1 percent of charities receive the 4-star evaluation from Charity Navigator for 11 consecutive years, signifying that AWF is consistent in its mission execution and does so in a fiscally responsible way.

 Through AWF, Tricorona clients can now 'plant' a tree in one of East Africa's most important natural water towers